About the award

 The award recognises an organisation, team, or individual that displays outstanding, original or creative improvements or developments to food safety.

-The award winner will be announced in June at the 2025 NZIFST conference dinner.
-The Significant Contribution to Food Safety Award winner will receive a certificate of recognition and trophy, a ticket to attend the dinner, and a contribution towards the travel and accommodation costs to attend.
+Significant Contribution to Food Safety Award winners receive a trophy, a ticket to attend the dinner, and a contribution towards the travel and accommodation costs to attend.
+They also receive a full 12-month membership to the NZIFST.

 Nominations and eligibility

-Fields of achievement included but were not limited to:
+Fields of achievement include but were not limited to:

 - building and maintaining an effective food safety culture (such as staff engagement, leadership, or continual improvement)